cwinland/FastMoq/README.md

 # FastMoq

-Easy and fast extension of [Moq](https://github.com/Moq) Mocking framework for mocking and auto injection of classes.
+Easy and fast extension of [Moq](https://github.com/Moq), mocking framework, for mocking and auto injection of classes.

 ## Features